 are responsible, competent, confident and creative users of information and communication technology.

-At Brough Primary School, we use a range of educational sources such as National Centre for Computing Education (NCCE), Rising Stars Switched On, Twinkl and ProjectEVOLVE resources as a basis for providing a clear and comprehensive scheme of work which meets the requirements of the National Curriculum.
+At Brough Primary School, we use a range of educational sources such as National Centre for Computing Education (NCCE), Rising Stars Switched On, Twinkl and ProjectEVOLVE resources as a basis for providing a clear and comprehensive scheme of work in line with the National Curriculum.

 Children in all year groups are exposed to a range of topics which encourage progression across the key strands of computer science, digital literacy and information technology.
 All children have access to the hardware and software needed to develop knowledge and skills of digital systems and their applications.

-Each class has one session in the IT Suite or in their own classroom, the option is flexible as the children work from HP Chromebooks which each have their own charging station.
+Each class has one session per week, either in the IT Suite or in their own classroom, the option is flexible as the children work from HP Chromebooks which each have their own charging station.
 In addition to this, children have access to further technologies such as iPads and programmable toys (BeeBots).
 Additional HP Chromebook slots can also be used in the IT Suite/classroom to enable cross curricular opportunities to enhance and embed their learning.

-At Brough Primary School we want every child to be a confident user of technology, during and after their time here, able to use it to accomplish a wide variety of goals, both at home and in school.
+Children will be confident users of technology, able to use it to accomplish a wide variety of goals, both at home and in school.
 They will have a secure and comprehensive knowledge of technology and digital systems, enabling them to confidently progress with future studies and modern life in this digital age.

-We want Children to know how to be responsible, safe and respectful online.
+Children will know how to be responsible, safe and respectful online.
 They are able to recognise the dangers that exist from the use of technology and articulate well about the potential risks of being online.
 They will be able to talk about ways to keep safe online and know what to do if they feel unsafe or see something that they do not like.

 We measure the impact of our curriculum by: –